The Beatles…Revolver

 The appreciation for Revolver has grown over time.
 For decades, Sgt.
 Pepper’s Lonely Hearts Club Band has topped most lists that attempt to rank the best albums of all time.
 In recent years, Revolver has sometimes taken over that spot, or has been very close to the top.
 Some of that may be to simply provide a change from the usual choice, but it may also be because people came to realize how Revolver was truly a breakthrough.

 Update: The remixed box set for Revolver was released October 28th, 2022.
-Here’s the link to a review:
+Here’s the link to my review:

 https://ontherecords.net/2022/10/beatlesrevolver-remix-box-set-review/